Media Frequently Asked Questions

 RoVE Frequently Asked Questions

-On 1 August 2019, Minister of Education Chris Hipkins announced a major proposal to reform vocational education and training in New Zealand.
+On 1 August 2019, Former Minister of Education Chris Hipkins announced a major proposal to reform vocational education and training in New Zealand.

 Through the Review of Vocational Education (RoVE), the Government aims to create a strong, unified education system that is sustainable and fit for purpose.
 This includes delivering what learners, employers and communities need to be successful.